 This is your shot to argue your side of the story and to express what you believe is in your child’s best interests but remember that the other parent also has this opportunity.
 If you and the other parent cannot come to an agreement regarding your child, then the judge will make the final decision as to what is in your child’s best interests based on the facts presented.

-Anderson and Boback are experienced family law attorneys in Chicago, with a focus on Illinois child custody laws.
+Anderson, Boback & Marshall are experienced family law attorneys in Chicago, with a focus on Illinois child custody laws.
 Contact us today for a confidential consultation and for skillful legal representation throughout the entire child custody process.